COCONUT: A coronal model with an energy decomposition strategy: Introduction

-Alternatively, some researchers split the magnetic field $\mathbf{B}$ into a time-invariant potential \cite[e.g.][]{Tanaka1995,Powell1999,FUCHS2010JCP,Guo2015} or an arbitrary background magnetic field $\mathbf{B}_0$ \citep{Xia_2018}, and into a time-dependent field $\mathbf{B}_1$, and update $\mathbf{B}_1$ instead of $\mathbf{B}$ during coronal simulations \cite[e.g.][]{Feng_2010,Licaixia2018,WANG201967,Feng_2021,Liu_2023,Wang_2022,Wang2022_CJG,WangSIPtheoriticalCME}.
-This magnetic field decomposition method performs well for quasi-steady-state coronal simulations constrained by a single static magnetogram, with $\mathbf{B}_1$ remains small during the simulations.
-However, for time-evolving coronal simulations driven by a series of time-varying magnetograms, $\left|\mathbf{B}_1\right|$ can become large with the corona evolving and the code may suffer from numerical instability again.
-Therefore, \cite{wang2025sipifvmtimeevolvingcoronalmodel} further proposed the extended magnetic field decomposition method to maintain $\mathbf{B}_1$ small during the time-evolving simulations by introducing an additional temporally piecewise-constant field to accommodate part of the non-potential magnetic field, and implemented it in the solar interplanetary phenomena implicit finite volume method (SIP-IFVM) coronal model.
-The effectiveness of this approach is also validated in an observation-based CME simulation \citep{wang2025sipifvmobservationbasedmagnetohydrodynamicmodel}.
-However, this extended magnetic field decomposition method introduces an additional variable, making it not easy to implement in an implicit coronal model from scratch.
+Alternatively, some researchers split the magnetic field $\mathbf{B}$ into a time-invariant potential \cite[e.g.][]{Tanaka1995,Powell1999,FUCHS2010JCP,Guo2015} or an arbitrary background magnetic field $\mathbf{B}_0$ \citep{Xia_2018}, and into a time-dependent field $\mathbf{B}_1$, and update $\mathbf{B}_1$ instead of $\mathbf{B}$ during coronal simulations \cite[e.g.][]{Feng_2010,Yang2012,Licaixia2018,WANG201967,Feng_2021,Liu_2023,Wang_2022,Wang2022_CJG,WangSIPtheoriticalCME}.
+This magnetic field decomposition method performs well for quasi-steady-state coronal simulations constrained by a single static magnetogram, with $\mathbf{B}_1$ remaining small during the simulations. \cite{wang2025sipifvmtimeevolvingcoronalmodel} further proposed the extended magnetic field decomposition method to maintain $\mathbf{B}_1$ small during the time-evolving simulations by introducing an additional temporally piecewise constant field to accommodate part of the non-potential magnetic field, and implemented it in the solar interplanetary phenomena implicit finite volume method (SIP-IFVM) coronal model.
+The effectiveness of this approach has also been validated in an observation-based CME simulation \citep{wang2025sipifvmobservationbasedmagnetohydrodynamicmodel}.
+However, this extended magnetic field decomposition method introduces an additional variable, making its integration into an existing implicit solver for coronal plasmas with the complexity of coronal model COCONUT \citep[COolfluid COroNal UnsTructured;][]{Perri_2022,Perri_2023,Kuzma_2023,Baratashvili,Wang2025_FirsttimeevolvingCOCONUT,wang2025COCONUTMayEvent} non-trivial.